TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 ![Select your keyboard layout](../../installations/imgs/14_select_keyboard_layout.png)

 The next screen will ask you to configure your settings so you can *Connect to the internet*.
 If it is not selected you should choose **Use wired connection**.
-VirtualBox is configured to use your host machines network device, so whether the VM knows you're wired or wireless it **does not matter**, to it you are essentially hard wired to the internet.
+VirtualBox is configured to use your host machine's network device, so whether the VM knows you're wired or wireless it **does not matter**, to it you are essentially hard wired to the internet.

 If you cannot select **Use wired connection** then you should run the VirtualBox installer again and select **repair**.